nordineb/mturoute/README.md

 # MTUROUTE

-This is a fork of MTUROUTE from elifulkerson.com
+This is a fork of MTUROUTE from Eli Fulkerson (elifulkerson.com)

 ## Build